raphaklaus/feature-flag-talk/slides/index.md

 ---

-👍 Mitigate risk by having two environments whereby one can quickly rollback in case of failure 👍 Smaller downtimes
+## 👍 Mitigate risk by having two environments whereby one can quickly rollback in case of failure
+## 👍 Smaller downtimes
-👍 Ability to smartly route a percentage of the traffic to either green or blue environments, reducing even more the risk of a system fall down
+## 👍 Ability to smartly route a percentage of the traffic to either green or blue environments, reducing even more the risk of a system fall-down
-👎 Depend on ops team in many aspects
+## 👎 Depend on ops team in many aspects
-👎 Duplicated environment
+## 👎 Duplicated environment

 ---